-- ENSURE THE CYLINDER IS FREE OF DAMAGE WHICH COULD LEAD TO A LEAK OR EXPLOSION. - ENSURE THE HYDROSTATIC TEST DATE DOE NOT EXCEED 5 YEARS. - Ensure the pressure rating meets or exceeds 400 PSIG.
-When in doubt, do not use a cylinder.
+- Ensure the cylinder is free of damage which could lead to a leak or explosion. - Ensure the hydrostatic test date does not exceed 5 years. - Ensure the pressure rating meets or exceeds 400 PSIG. - When in doubt, do not use cylinder.